a-s-russo/sjx/README.md

 - **Data1:** contains the original, seasonally adjusted and trend estimates

-Note that any other tabs are ignored in this analysis, and that the ABS does not publish seasonally adjusted and trend estimates for all original time series.
+Note that the ABS does not necessarily publish seasonally adjusted and trend estimates for all original time series, and sometimes only publishes the seasonally adjusted and/or trend estimates without the corresponding original series.

 ## Installation